International Fortean Organization

 The International Fortean Organization (INFO) is a network of professional Fortean researchers and writers.
 John Keel, author and parapsychologist, in both his writings and at his appearances at INFO's FortFest, said "the International Fortean Organization (INFO) carries on Charles Fort's name as successor to the Fortean Society."
 Keel, Colin Wilson and John Michell were long-time advisors to the organization.

+Current activities

 The International Fortean Organization (INFO) publishes the INFO Journal: Science and the Unknown, keeps a library of Forteana and offers research service.
 Science Digest, in 1978, mentions their "attempts to handle inquiries from a world-wide membership".
 The Skeptic's Dictionary says "The International Fortean Organization publishes INFO Journal several times a year.
 It features stories on such topics as anomalous astronomical phenomena, anomalies in the physical sciences, scientific hoaxes and cryptozoology."
 The quarterly INFO Journal grew from a 54-page publication to a 69-page publication and according to Factsheet Five, a publication dedicated to the review of periodicals, by 1993 was the longest-running Fortean publication.